gargvishesh/druid/docs/multi-stage-query/msq-tutorial-connect-external-data.md

 ORDER BY COUNT(*) DESC
 ```

-With the EXTERN function, you could also run the same query on the external data directly:
+With the EXTERN function, you could run the same query on the external data directly without ingesting it first:

 <details><summary>Show the query</summary>